FreedomBen/rtl8188ce-linux-driver/README.md

 **5\.
 My kernel package was updated by my distro and now I'm stuck back on the stock driver!**

-Yeah unfornately this does currently happen anytime your kernel package is updated by your distro.
+Yeah unfortunately this does currently happen anytime your kernel package is updated by your distro.
 The solution is to rebuild and reinstall this driver.
 On the plus side that gives you a chance to pull down the latest changes so that you're up to date with the latest.

 Please don't save a copy of the drivers compiled under a different version of the kernel to copy back in after the kernel update.
 While a clever solution, this could cause undefined and potentially disastrous results if the ABI changes (which it does frequently).
 The drivers need to be rebuilt using the new kernel headers to ensure they are compiled correctly.
 It may work fine for a few upgrades, but eventually it will probably leave your system unbootable.